 Scholarships for University of Sheffield students

 The scholarship will be awarded as a tuition fee discount at the start of your University of Law course.
+Further information about the scholarships, including scholarship amount and quantity available, will be confirmed in Spring 2024.

 To be eligible you must: